hivemq/hivemq-policy-cookbooks/README.md

 ## Versions

-* since version 4.16: The release of HiveMQ Data Governance Hub 4.16 we will introduce some new features and breaking changes for string interpolation syntax.
+* since version 4.16: The release of HiveMQ Data Governance Hub 4.16 will introduce some new features and breaking changes for string interpolation syntax.
 Moreover, we introduced namespacing for functions.
 For reference of the cookbooks for the 4.15 version please refer to the branch [4.15](https://github.com/hivemq/hivemq-policy-cookbooks/tree/4.15)